 OSU’s focus on student success and serving a broader cross-section of learners has resulted in increased financial aid programs and the hiring of new employees to support students.
 Many of these expenditures have been funded with administrative expenditures.
 To illustrate the types of spending, the following are $2 million in recent annual administrative expenditures:

-OSU has built a nationally respected and growing online program by emphasizing quality and delivery of instruction by core university faculty.
+OSU has built a nationally respected and growing online program by emphasizing the quality and delivery of instruction by core university faculty.
 Ecampus was established to provide access to students who otherwise could not attend classes on campus, not to lower costs.
 It is true that online students do not use classroom space, but most of the faculty teaching online courses require offices and other support infrastructure.
-High quality online teaching requires a substantial investment in course development, delivery technology, student advising, test proctoring, marketing and market assessment, and success coaching.
+High-quality online teaching requires a substantial investment in course development, delivery technology, student advising, test proctoring, marketing and market assessment, and success coaching.
 Online classes also are often capped at smaller enrollments per section than on-campus classes, which increases the quality of the student experience as well as the cost of delivery. (back to top)

 The construction of new buildings does not significantly affect tuition as the cost of constructing new OSU buildings is paid largely by donor gifts, state-paid bonds, and/or non-tuition revenue.